 In "Camping Can Be Cool" Mordecai and Rigby bring the Super Extra Premium Hot Dogs from "Meat Your Maker" to eat on the camping trip.

-The Unicorns are back in "House Rules", prank calls are also referenced.
+The Unicorns return in "House Rules", and prank calls are also referenced.

 Mordecai also threatens to ruin No Rules Man's only good eye with a laser pointer.
 Everybody knows they aren't regulation.

 Subtly, when payday is first shown in "High Score", Mordecai complains about how they're essentially receiving doggy bags full of change, and ask to at least get an envelope.
 Later, in "Temp Check" they receive their pay in an envelope.

 In "The Power", one of the things Rigby sends to the moon during the Cutaway Gag is "a bunch of baby ducks".
 There's a later episode with that exact name.